-The results for the variability of measured traits as revealed by analysis of variance (Table 3) indicates strongly that traits with P-Values (<.001) are discriminatory and are important in distinguishing the accessions.
+The results for the variability of measured traits as revealed by analysis of variance (Table 4) indicated strongly that traits with P-values (<.001) were discriminatory and were important in distinguishing the accessions.
 Out of the 21 traits considered in this study and used as standard descriptors, 18 were useful as morphological markers.
-These 18 traits include: Plant Type, Internode Length, Predominant Color, Secondary Color, Vine Tip Pubescence, Shape of General Outline, Type of Leaf Lobes, Numbers of Leaf Lobe, Shape of Central Lobe, Size, Abaxial Leaf Vine Pigmentation, Foliage Color of Immature Leaf, Petiole Pigmentation, Petiole Length, Storage Root Shape, Storage Root Defects, Skin Color Predominant Color and Arrangement of Storage Roots.
+These 18 traits included: Plant Type, Internode Length, Predominant Color, Secondary Color, Vine Tip Pubescence, Shape of General Outline, Type of Leaf Lobes, Numbers of Leaf Lobe, Shape of Central Lobe, Size, Abaxial Leaf Vine Pigmentation, Foliage Color of Immature Leaf, Petiole Pigmentation, Petiole Length, Storage Root Shape, Storage Root Defects, Skin Color Predominant Color and Arrangement of Storage Roots.